MicrosoftDocs/memdocs/sccm/protect/deploy-use/troubleshoot-endpoint-client.md

 ##  Starting Windows Defender or Endpoint Protection service
  **Symptom**

- You receive a message notifying you that â€œ**Windows Defender or**
- **Endpoint Protection isn't monitoring your computer because the program's service stopped.
-You should restart it now.**â€
+ You receive a message notifying you that **Windows Defender or Endpoint Protection isn't monitoring your computer because the program's service stopped.
+You should restart it now.**

  **Solution**